KDE/websites-hig-kde-org/HIG/source/patterns/content/form.rst

 Spacing and Grouping
 ^^^^^^^^^^^^^^^^^^^^

-Use :doc:`spacing </layout/metrics>` to group and seperate controls in your forms.
+Use :doc:`spacing </layout/metrics>` to group and separate controls in your forms.

 .. figure:: /img/Form3.png

    Spacing used to create three groups of controls

-Alternative, you can use separators for a stronger separation.
+Alternatively, you can use separators for a stronger separation.

 .. figure:: /img/Form4.png